hecticSubraz/Network-Security-and-Database-Vulnerabilities/README.md

 ### Network Segmentation
 Network segmentation defines boundaries between network segments where assets within the group have a common function, risk or role within an organization.
 For instance, the perimeter gateway segments a company network from the Internet.
 Potential threats outside the network are prevented, ensuring that an organization’s sensitive data remains inside.
 Organizations can go further by defining additional internal boundaries within their network, which can provide improved security and access control.

+# Day 3 of #Network security and Database vulnerabilities
+## Inspection and Firewall Filters
+ Today I learned  about basic of types of inspection in the packets and general knowledge of firewall filters and its difference

+## Packets
+A packet normally represents the smallest amount of data that can traverse over a network at a single time.
+Generally a  TCP/IP network packet contains several pieces of information, including the data it is carrying, source destination IP addresses, and other constraints required for quality of service and packet handling.
+## Inspection
+Inspection is a process in which a outgoing packet or incomming packet  is being inspected either it is harmful or not, has destination and source address or not with the help of firewall.
+Generally there are two types of Inspection
+### Stateless Inspection:
+Stateless inspection is the process of inspection in which it doesn’t track individual connections  sessions but makes a “go  no go” decision on a packet-by-packet basis.
+It’s better for stopping certain types of DDoS attacks (i.e. TCP-state exhaustion) and blocking reputational-based IoCs in bulk.
+### Stateful Inspection
+Stateful inspection is a process in which it monitors the state of active connections and uses this information to determine which network packets to allow through the firewall.
+## Firewall Filters
+Generally there are two types of firewall filters which are discussed below
+### Intrusion Detection System(IDS)
+An Intrusion Detection System (IDS) is a monitoring system that detects suspicious activities and generates alerts when they are detected.
+Based upon these alerts, a security operations center (SOC) analyst or incident responder can investigate the issue and take the appropriate actions to remediate the threat.An IDS is designed to detect a potential incident, generate an alert, and do nothing to prevent the incident from occurring.
+While this may seem inferior to an IPS, it may be a good solution for systems with high availability requirements, such as industrial control systems (ICS) and other critical infrastructure.
+For these systems, the most important thing is that the systems continue running, and blocking suspicious (and potentially malicious) traffic may impact their operations.
+Notifying a human operator of the issue enables them to evaluate the situation and make an informed decision on how to respond.
+### Intrusion Prevention System(IPS)
+An intrusion prevention system (IPS) is a network security tool (which can be a hardware device or software) that continuously monitors a network for malicious activity and takes action to prevent it, including reporting, blocking, or dropping it, when it does occur.As malware attacks become faster and more sophisticated, this is a useful capability because it limits the potential damage than an attack can cause.
+An IPS is ideal for environments where any intrusion could cause significant damage, such as databases containing sensitive Datas.
+### Difference betwen IDS and IPS are as follows
+The  difference between Intrusion Detection system and intrusion Prevention System (IDS/IPS) technology in computer network is  IDS are out of band in system, means it cannot sit within the network path but IPS are in-line in the system, means it can pass through in between the devices.IDS generates only alerts if anomaly traffic passes in network traffic, it would be false positive or false negative, means IDS detects only malicious activities but no action taken on those activities but IPS has feature of detection and prevention with auto or manual action taken on those detected malicious activities like drop or block or terminate the connections.
+Here IDS and IPS systems stability, performance and accuracy wise result.